Mechanical-Advantage/AdvantageScope/README.md

 [![Build](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml)

-Advantage Scope is the desktop application used to interact with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.
-It can be used to view logs from a file or connect to a robot over the network.
-Visualizations include line graphs, tables, and fields diagrams for odometry data.
+Advantage Scope is a robot diagnostics application for historical and live data analysis.
+It can open WPILOG and RLOG files, and connect live using NT4 or RLOG streaming.
+Advantage Scope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.

 ![Example screenshot](/screenshot.jpg)